MP 32x16x3 / N38 - ring magnet

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.

-It is essential to keep neodymium magnets away from children.
+It is essential to maintain neodymium magnets out of reach from youngest children.

 Remember that neodymium magnets are not toys.
-Do not allow children to play with them.
+Be cautious and make sure no child plays with them.
 In the case of swallowing multiple magnets simultaneously, they can attract to each other through the intestinal walls.
 In the worst case scenario, this can lead to death.